navy356/ase25-assignment04-navyanewatia/requirements/selected.md

 ## Functional
 As a customer, I want to search meals by name, ingredient, or category (e.g., vegan, quick meals, gluten-free) so that I can easily find meals that meet my preferences.
 ### Why is this a reasonable scope for the prototype?
-This requirement directly impacts the customer experience, as searching for meals is one of the first interactions a customer has with SmartCater.
-Being able to quickly find meals that meet their preferences ensures that customers can efficiently select and order meals, improving satisfaction and reducing the likelihood that they turn to competitors.
+This requirement **directly impacts the customer experience**, as searching for meals is one of the **first interactions a customer has with SmartCater**.
+Being able to quickly find meals that meet their preferences ensures that customers can efficiently select and order meals, **improving satisfaction** and **reducing the likelihood that they turn to competitors**.
 ### Why select this functional requirment?
-We selected this functional requirement for the prototype because searching meals is a core part of the customer experience and directly demonstrates the value of SmartCater.
-It can be effectively demonstrated using sample data, allowing stakeholders to see how customers can find meals by name, ingredient, or category.
+We selected this functional requirement for the prototype because searching meals is a core part of the customer experience and directly demonstrates the value of SmartCater. **It can be effectively demonstrated using sample data**, allowing stakeholders to see how customers can find meals by name, ingredient, or category.
 This makes it feasible to implement in a small-scale prototype while still clearly showing the feature’s impact on usability and customer satisfaction.

 ## Non-Functional
 As a developer, I want the platform to be easy to maintain and extend with new meal types or dietary rules so that the platform can evolve with changing requirements.